Does this test have other names?

 Men may have other tests, including:

-made by the pituitary gland.
+the pituitary gland.

 Sperm analysis.
 This test counts the number of live sperm in the liquid that a man ejaculates.
 This